-First, the analysis of raw retardance images can be intrinsically difficult in low-quality regions of the raw images.
+However, the effectiveness of the TM can be limited because raw images contain complex signals arising from variations in experimental settings, noise, limitations of microscopy, etc. Examples of such limitations include the following.
+First, the analysis of retardance images is intrinsically difficult at regions that have low contrast, are out-of-focus, or have distortions due to a variety of effects.
 For example, although active nematics are assumed to be two-dimensional by imaging systems, they actually move in a shallow three-dimensional container.
-The fluctuations in the z-dimension can affect both the lighting condition and the focus of the microscope, which consequentially leads to changes in the captured pixel intensities.
-Moreover, when pressured by neighboring filaments, filaments in our active nematics can be bent into a U shape and create a crack in the middle, revealing the bottom of the container.
-Such a crack is often perpendicular to the movement, leading to inaccurate orientation calculation.
-See Figure \ref{noise_ret} for examples of the above.
-Lastly, biological variability, and activity level, for example, can also introduce noise into PolScope measurements.
+This three-dimensionality can influence both the illumination and the focus of the microscope, thereby altering the pixel intensity in the resultant images.
+Additionally, active nematic filaments, when compressed by adjacent ones, can buckle into a U shape, causing a fissure that exposes the base of the container.
+Such fissures often run counter to the direction of movement, which can result in a miscalculation of the local orientation.
+We show some examples of orientation miscalculation by the TM in noisy regions in Figure \ref{noise_ret}.
+Finally, the inherent variability in active nematics systems and the varying levels of activity observed across different experiments contribute to a diverse distribution of noisy regions across successive frames.

-Second, for images that have relatively high quality, the traditional image processing method requires non-trivial manual adjustments of the parameter settings to make the method work in an image sequence.
+Second, the TM may require extensive manual adjustments of its parameter settings to make it work satisfactorily for different images.